Fire Service Organizational Culture of Safety (FOCUS)

 FOCUS provides fire departments with objective data to reduce injuries in the fire service.
 Our research team provides technical assistance for survey administration and data analysis to fire departments who are interested in measuring their safety culture.

 All participating departments receive customized reports of their safety culture scores and, where applicable, scores by individual stations within their department.
 As appropriate, fire departments will be able to benchmark their scores to departments in their FEMA region and to similar departments throughout the US.

-Through continued collaboration with FDSOA, FIRST will continue to extend the scope of FOCUS by providing an opportunity for departments on the FOCUS assessment waitlist to assess their safety culture.
+Through continued collaboration with FDSOA, FIRST is offering FOCUS to the US fire and rescue service to assess their department's safety culture.